Hobe-Frank/CAFR/README.md

 ------------------

-This work is supported by the Natural Science Foundation of China (Grant No.42501543).
+This work is supported by the Natural Science Foundation of China.
 We thank the authors of:

 * [AM-RADIO](https://github.com/NVlabs/RADIO) for the backbone network